jtanderson2/secure-transport-lab/README.md

-# Secure Transport Lab – Azure Deployment
+# Fortinet SD-WAN Lab – Azure Deployment

 This repository contains a modular Azure lab that emulates a Fortinet SD-WAN environment across hub, spoke, and remote sites, with supporting services and workloads.